- Plesk for Linux

-Domain cannot be opened over HTTPS at https://example.com, it shows the following warning in Chrome browser:
+Domain that is hosted on a Plesk server cannot be opened over HTTPS at https://example.com, it shows the following warnings

 CONFIG_TEXT: Your connection is not private

 Attackers might be trying to steal your information from example.com (for example, passwords, messages, or credit cards).
 Learn more